Billing Fraud Recent Developments

 Another recent False Claims Act settlement involves an Oakland County Cardiologist, Dinesh M. Shah, and his practice, Michigan Physicians Group.
 Shah and his practice have paid the United States $2 million to resolve allegations that they violated the False Claims Act by “knowingly billing federal healthcare programs for diagnostic testing that was either unnecessary or not performed.”
 The settlement results from the billing of unnecessary testing from programs including Medicare, Medicaid, and TRICARE.
-Lamont Pugh III, Special Agent in Charge, commented, “[p]hysicians commit to providing and billing for only medically necessary services when they choose their profession and participate in federally health care programs.”
+Lamont Pugh III, Special Agent in Charge, commented, “[p]hysicians commit to providing and billing for only medically necessary services when they choose their profession and participate in federally funded health care programs.”
 He further stated, “[t]o deviate from that commitment and potentially place their patient’s health and safety at risk as well as limited tax payers resources is unacceptable.
 The OIG will continue to work with our federal, state and local partners to ensure that patients and tax payer dollars are protected.”

 At Price Armstrong, we have extensive experience litigating medical billing fraud cases under the False Claims Act.
 We work hard to protect whistleblowers every step of the way under the False Claims Act while maximizing their recovery.
 Contact us for a free initial consultation and review of your case.